Course Outline

 Presentations should be of an equivalent professional standard to those delivered at national coaching conferences or similar, including appropriate attire and behaviours.
 The plan is to be extensive and include macro/microcycle and session specific details.
 You should be prepared to answer questions about all aspects of the plan.

 There will be a 15 minute time limit for the delivery with a further 10 minutes for questions.
 Strict time frames will be adhered to.
 The oral delivery must be accompanied by a corresponding PowerPointTM presentation.
 The PowerPointTM presentation must be submitted via Canvas or to the course convener at least one day prior to the presentation day.
-Presentations will occur in class over the last 3 weeks of semester.
+Presentations will occur in class over the last 3 weeks of trimester.
 This assessment task is worth 50% of the TFG.

 Criteria: